 How to tell if a hotel is green

-A rapidly increasing number of accommodation owners are going to great lengths to reduce the impact of their business on the environment, but unfortunately there are also lots of unscrupulous businesses that are jumping on the 'eco' bandwagon and it can be difficult to tell the green from the greenwash.
+A rapidly increasing number of accommodation owners are going to great lengths to reduce the impact of their business on the environment and play a contributing role in their local communities, but unfortunately there are also lots of unscrupulous businesses that are jumping on the 'eco' bandwagon and it can be difficult to tell the green from the greenwash.
 Here are five questions to find out how green your hotel is:

 Do they reduce their draw on energy?